2factorauth/twofactorauth/CONTRIBUTING.md

 ### Passwordless Authentication

-Many sites are now offering passwordless authentication, which replaces the password (something you know) with a different factor, such as something you have or are.
+Many sites now offer passwordless authentication, replacing the traditional password (something you know) with a different factor, such as something you have or are.
+Examples include sites allowing users to log in using a U2F key or a magic link without requiring a second factor.
+While these methods enhance security, it's important to note that our 2FA Directory focuses on platforms providing two distinct factors for authentication.
+For passkey-specific options, we invite you to explore the [Passkeys Directory][passkeys-directory].
-Examples of this would be sites that allow users to use a U2F key or a magic link to login but do not have a second factor available.
-Since there is still only one factor being used (although it may not be a password), it does not constitute two-factor authentication.

-These sites can be added to the [Passkeys Directory][passkeys-directory].
 The repository is [2factorauth/passkeys][passkeys-repository].

 [json]: https://www.json.org/
 [entries]: entries/